jalspach/GoOakflat/README.md

 ToDo
 * Everything lol
     * Basic mechanics
       * Move temp from device to device
       * Move radiation from device to device
       * Pressure and its relation to temp and flow
-        * speed and game time
+      * Speed and game time
       * Heat Exchanger formulas
         * Towers (with and without fan)
         * Heat Exchanger
-        * Option - Do I build an "engine" function that adds RAD or whatever to each part?
+      * Option - Do I build an "engine" function that cycles through each device in turn and updates the stats?
     * Interface
       * Show stats
-        * Input controls
+      * Input Controls
-        * Consoile or web
+      * Console or web?
       * Images would be great
+      * Separate into client  server
+        * This lets me focus on only doing one thing at a time
     * "Game"
       * Track
         * Spending
-            * Proffit
+        * Profit
+        * Max MWH (average and point in time)
+        * Number of days w.o accident
         * High Score
         * Etc
       * Random Breakdowns
         * create failure scenarios

 # Tasks
 - [] Gather list of "parts"
     * need to refactor this into generic parts which get named when instantiated.
-    * thinkabout how to break these down (parts that move vs those that don't maybe)
+    * think about how to break these down (parts that move vs those that don't maybe)
       * parts with no volume need to have volume set to 0
     * rotating
     * static